-The campus in Tripoli is characterized by having a smooth environment conducive to an educational setting.
-Tripoli is the largest city in northern Lebanon and the second largest city in Lebanon, and is situated at around 85 Kilometers from the capital city of Beirut.
-Tripoli overlooks the Mediterranean Sea, houses one of the largest fortresses in Lebanon- the Citadel of Raymond de Saint-Gilles- and has a profound historical heritage dating back to the Phoenicians, Assyrian, Persian, Roman, Byzantine, Caliphate, Seljuk, Crusader, Mamluks, Ottoman and French.
+The campus in Tripoli is characterized by an environment conducive to an educational setting.
+Tripoli is the largest city in northern Lebanon and the second largest city in Lebanon, situated at around 85 Kilometers from the capital city of Beirut.
+Tripoli overlooks the Mediterranean Sea, houses one of the largest fortresses in Lebanon- the Citadel of Raymond de Saint-Gilles- and has a profound historical heritage dating back to the Phoenician era, and enjoys significant vestiges of Assyrian, Persian, Roman, Byzantine, Caliphate, Seljuk, Crusader, Mamluk, Ottoman and French Mandate influences.

-The Climate in Lebanon is moderate and sunny for almost eight months a year like most of the countries located in the Mediterranean basin.
+The climate in Lebanon is moderate and sunny for almost eight months a year like most of the countries located in the Mediterranean basin.
 Lebanon also witnesses rain and cold weather during the winter season between November and March.
-The average annual rainfall of 86 cm (34 inches) and the temperature may drop below 7 °C (50 °F).
+The average annual rainfall is 86 cm (34 inches) and the temperature may drop below $\mathcal{T}C$ (50°F).